ianling/mumpy/README.md

 * MumpyEvent.AUDIO_DISABLED
     * Fired when the client disables audio processing.
 This happens when the client fails to initialize the chosen audio codec, or does not support any of the server's audio codecs.
 * MumpyEvent.AUDIO_ENABLED
     * Fired when the client enables audio processing.
-This happens when the client initially connects to the server and successfully initializes an audio codec, and when
+This happens when the client initially connects to the server and successfully initializes an audio codec.
 * MumpyEvent.BANLIST_MODIFIED
     * Fired when the server's ban list is modified.